ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [Experiment](Experiment.md) - An Experiment is an investigation that consists of a coordinated set of actions and observations designed to generate data with the goal of verifying, falsifying, or establishing the validity of a hypothesis.
  * [ExperimentalMethod](ExperimentalMethod.md) - The Experimental Method captures the technical parameters that were used to produce output from the Sample.
  * [File](File.md) - A file is an object that contains information generated from a process, either an Experiment or an Analysis.
+     * [AnalysisMethodSupportingFile](AnalysisMethodSupportingFile.md) - An Analysis Method Supporting File is a File that contains additional information relevant for the Analysis Method, such as (unstructured) protocols or task descriptions.
+     * [ExperimentalMethodSupportingFile](ExperimentalMethodSupportingFile.md) - An Experimental Method Supporting File is a File that contains additional information relevant for the Experimental Method, such as (unstructured) protocols.
+     * [IndividualSupportingFile](IndividualSupportingFile.md) - An Individual Supporting File is a File that contains additional information relevant for the Individual, such as ped-files, phenopackets or imaging data.
      * [ProcessDataFile](ProcessDataFile.md) - A Process Data File is a File that contains data produced by an Analysis or workflow.
      * [ResearchDataFile](ResearchDataFile.md) - A Research Data File is a File that contains raw data originating from an Experiment.
-     * [SupportingFile](SupportingFile.md) - A Supporting File is a File that contains additional information relevant for the entity, such as phenopackets, RO-Crates, imaging data or (unstructured) protocols.
  * [Individual](Individual.md) - An Individual is a Person who is participating in a Study.
+ * [Parameter](Parameter.md) - A key/value pair to capture parameter specifications.
  * [Publication](Publication.md) - A Publication represents an article that is published.
 The minimum expectation is that the publication has a valid DOI.
  * [Sample](Sample.md) - A Sample is a limited quantity of something to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
 It is prepared from a Biospecimen.
+ * [SoftwareVersion](SoftwareVersion.md) - A key/value pair to capture software version specifications.
  * [Study](Study.md) - A Study is an experimental investigation of a particular phenomenon.
 It involves a detailed examination and analysis of a subject to learn more about the phenomenon being studied.
  * [Submission](Submission.md) - A grouping entity that represents information about one or more entities.
 A submission can be considered as a set of inter-related (and inter-connected) entities that represent a data submission to GHGA.